 - Get magnetic shoelaces, so you don’t have to tie your shoes.
 ZUBITS on Amazon are great.
 Off-brand magnetic shoelaces usually aren’t as strong.

-- Billyfootwear.com has great shoes with a zipper in extra wide.
+- billyfootwear.com has great shoes with a zipper in extra wide.

 - An abdominal binder can help if you have low blood pressure or a quad gut.
-Handiaccessories.com has an abdominal binder with loops to make it easier to put on.

 Regulating Body Temperature